imranpollob/covid-tracking-using-r/README.md

 # Track COVID-19 updates using R

-This is script written in R which grabs data from European Center for Disease Control (ECDC), process it and finally shows differenct stats as plots.
+This is script written in R which grabs data from European Center for Disease Control (ECDC), process it and finally shows different stats as plots.

 ## Install packages